 Another key to keeping your tenderloin juicy is to let it rest for about 10 minutes after you pull it off the grill.
 Cutting into it will release the juices before they’ve redistributed back into the meat, and that’s never good.
 You want the juices in your meat – not on your plate.

-The fresh herb sauce is such a fresh and bright compliment to the meat.
-It is almost a chimichurri, but is lacking the typical acid/vinegar that makes that sauce unique.
+The fresh herb sauce is such a fresh and bright complement to the meat.
+It is almost a chimichurri but is lacking the typical acid/vinegar that makes that sauce unique.

 - 1 pork tenderloin

 Fresh Herb Sauce:

 - 1 handful fresh basil

 - 1/4 teaspoon garlic powder